FlorianBeckOle/TOMOMAN-Martinsried/README.txt

 To run compiled TOMOMAN, you need to set an environmental $TOMOMANHOME that points to the exec/ subfolder.
 In the exec/bash/ folder are the run scripts.
 Also, remember to update the matlabRoot parameter in the exec/lib/tomoman_config.sh file.

+LICENSE
+TOMOMAN is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.